AUSTRALIAN GREEN TREE FROGS

 The Bleating Tree Frog (Litoria dentata) is another fascinating Australian frog species belonging to the Hylidae family.

-It is a medium-sized frog with a plump body and a rounded snout.
 Their coloration can vary, but they are typically shades of brown or green, often with darker patterns and patches.
 They have large, distinct tympanums (eardrums) on either side of their head.

 The Bleating Tree Frog is native to Australia and can be found in the eastern coastal regions, particularly in New South Wales and southern Queensland.